ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator/README.md

     - Per condition
     - Per condition and target
 - conditions (optional) - Collection of [alerts conditions](#alerts-condition) which needs to be configured for your alerts policy.
-  If no conditions are set, your alerts policy won't have any alerts conditions.
 - external service conditions (optional) - Collection of [alerts external service conditions](#alerts-external-service-condition) which needs to be configured for your alerts policy.
-If no external service conditions are set, your alerts policy won't have any alerts external service conditions.
 - nrql conditions (optional) - Collection of [alerts NRQL conditions](#alerts-nrql-condition) which needs to be configured for your alerts policy.
-If no NRQL conditions are set, your alerts policy won't have any NRQL conditions.
 - channels (optional) - Collection of [alerts channels](#notification-channel) which needs to be configured for your alerts policy.
   If no channels are set, your alerts policy won't have any alerts channels.